uwsampl/nexus/README.md

 Set Config for Nexus
 --------------------

 There is a file names Makefile.config in the nexus folder.
-And it stores location of cuda and cudnn. $(CUDA_PATH) should be set as your/path/to/cuda, and $(CUDNN_PATH) should be set as your/path/to/cudnn.
+You can config the CUDA and CUDNN library path in the config file. $(CUDA_PATH) should be set as CUDA/library/path, and $(CUDNN_PATH) should be set as CUDNN/library/path.

-There are some variables in this file.$(USE_GPU) decides wether backends of nexus need to run with GPU.

 Other varaibles such as $(USE_CAFFE) decide if the corresponding frameworks nexus need to support.
 Nexus is not able to support caffe and caffe2 at the same time.